Olanzapine: Pharmacodynamics

-By looking at the binding affinities of olanzapine, it seems that, in contrast to other antipsychotics, which, at least in most of the cases, have a "dual" affinity profile (weak dopaminergic though strong histaminergic or the opposite), olanzapine has high binding affinities to rigorous all receptortypes usually involved in a neuroleptic receptorprofile (so it has both, strong dopaminergic and histaminergic properties).
-This can eventually be one cause (of many), why olanzapine was ranked third in one big meta analysis.

 Olanzapine had the highest affinity of any second-generation antipsychotic towards the P-glycoprotein in one in vitro study.
 P-glycoprotein transports a myriad of drugs across a number of different biological membranes (found in numerous body systems) including the blood–brain barrier (a semipermeable membrane that filters the contents of blood prior to it reaching the brain); P-GP inhibition could mean that less brain exposure to olanzapine results from this interaction with the P-glycoprotein.
-A relatively large quantity of commonly encountered foods and medications inhibit P-GP, and pharmaceuticals fairly commonly are either substrates of P-GP, or inhibit its action; both substrates and inhibitors of P-GP effectively increase the permeability of the blood–brain barrier to P-GP substrates and subsequently increase the central activity of the substrate, while reducing the local effects on the GI tract.
+A relatively large quantity of commonly encountered foods and medications inhibit P-GP, and pharmaceuticals fairly commonly are either substrates of P-GP or inhibit its action; both substrates and inhibitors of P-GP effectively increase the permeability of the blood-brain barrier to P-GP substrates and subsequently increase the central activity of the substrate, while reducing the local effects on the GI tract.
 The mediation of olanzapine in the central nervous system by P-GP means that any other substance or drug that interacts with P-GP increases the risk for toxic accumulations of both olanzapine and the other drug.

 Olanzapine is a potent antagonist of the muscarinic M3 receptor, which may underlie its diabetogenic side effects.

-Additionally, it also exhibits a relatively low affinity for serotonin 5-HT1, GABAA, beta-adrenergic receptors, and benzodiazepine binding sites.
+Additionally, it also exhibits a relatively low affinity for serotonin 5-HT1, GABAA, β-adrenergic receptors, and benzodiazepine binding sites.